-HIGHWAY CAPACITY & CONGESTION
+ROADWAY CAPACITY & CONGESTION

-In general, the highway system in Chittenden County has enough capacity to handle the current vehicle traffic, except for specific segments of the interstate and arterial system during peak hours of travel (see Map ??).
-Like many successful metropolitan areas, the urban core of our county has significant congestion during the morning and evening commute (peak) hours (see Map ??).
+In general, the roadway system in Chittenden County has enough capacity to handle the current traffic demand, except for specific segments of the interstate and arterial system during peak hours of travel (see Map ??).
+Even with enough capacity, congestion still exists on our roadways in mainly urban/suburban areas during the AM and PM peak hours.
+Like many successful metropolitan areas, the urban core of our county has significant congestion, mainly at intersections, during the morning and evening commute (peak) hours (see Map ??).
 This phenomenon has been worsened by the gradual increase of people living outside and commuting into Chittenden County for work (see Figure ??) and it is also correlated with the increased cost and lack of available and affordable housing in the county.
-Traffic volumes that dropped drastically during the heights of the COVID-19 pandemic, have been slowly increasing on most major roads (even though they have not returned to their pre-pandemic levels), and localized congestion issues have returned.
+Traffic volumes that dropped drastically during the height of the COVID-19 pandemic, have been slowly increasing on most major roads and localized congestion issues have returned.